 DermaControl Moisturizer SPF 30 is said to be a 3-in-1 option for oily skin because it hydrates, protects, and controls shine.
 It ends up doing two of the three decently well, though on balance the formula isn't all that exciting, which is why is earns a good, three-star rating (instead of our highest, four-star rating).

-This fragrance-free daytime moisturizer with sunscreen is said to be a 3-in-1 option for oily skin because it hydrates, protects, and controls shine.
-It ends up doing two of the three decently well, though on balance the formula isn’t all that exciting.
+This fragrance-free, light cream sunscreen is conveniently packaged in plastic container with a pump-style dispenser.
 The blend of absorbent and film-forming agents in this moisturizer prevent it from being hydrating, though it does have a lightweight texture and absorbent, soft matte finish those with oily skin will appreciate.
 It protects with an in-part avobenzone sunscreen, so critical UVA (think anti-aging) protection is assured.
 That's excellent because oily skin needs daily sun protection, too!

 What this is missing, at least in meaningful amounts, are antioxidants and ingredients to reduce redness and calm acne-prone skin.
 Cetaphil included tiny amounts of vitamin E, a component of soothing licorice, anti-irritant allantoin, and zinc gluconate, but that's about it and we're concerned it's too little to make much difference— especially as Cetaphil makes a point in its advertising that this can be used to treat the redness and dryness caused by prescription acne treatments.

 DermaControl Moisturizer SPF 30 is a potentially helpful option for oily, acne-prone skin and is worth a try; we only wish it had a better range and greater amounts of the kind of ingredients all skin types need to look and act younger and healthier.
 Still, it does a lot to earn its three-star rating, and gets a recommendation from us!